Diyckstra/terraform-provider-deyckstra/website/docs/r/s3_bucket.md

 ### Lifecycle Rule

 ~> **Note** Currently, changes to the `lifecycle_rule` configuration of _existing_ resources cannot be automatically detected by Terraform.
-To manage changes of Lifecycle rules to an S3 bucket, use the `aws_s3_bucket_lifecycle_configuration` resource instead.
-If you use `lifecycle_rule` on an `aws_s3_bucket`, Terraform will assume management over the full set of Lifecycle rules for the S3 bucket, treating additional Lifecycle rules as drift.
+To manage changes of lLifecycle rules to an S3 bucket, use the `aws_s3_bucket_lifecycle_configuration` resource instead.
+If you use `lifecycle_rule` on an `aws_s3_bucket`, Terraform will assume management over the full set of lifecycle rules for the S3 bucket, treating additional lifecycle rules as drift.
 For this reason, `lifecycle_rule` cannot be mixed with the external `aws_s3_bucket_lifecycle_configuration` resource for a given S3 bucket.

 ~> **Note** At least one of `abort_incomplete_multipart_upload_days`, `expiration`, `noncurrent_version_expiration`, must be specified.